 Chesty: A Tribute to a Legend (1976) ** - I’m not sur e how much of this Ford really “directed” besides placing a stationary camera on John Wayne talking mixed in with some fictional re-creations of military training, all in the name of supreme respect for Lewis “Chesty” Puller.
 Ad Ford’s final film, it has to be seen, there’s just not much there.

-Unable to view: Upstream, Riley the Cop, The Brat, North of Hudson Bay
+Unable to view: Upstream, North of Hudson Bay